-It’s vacation time, and it’s finally time to get away, relax and recoup from the daily grind.
+When it’s vacation time, it’s time to get away, relax and recoup from the daily grind.
 While vacations should allow you to unwind, some aspects of travel can be stressful.
 Proper planning takes the guesswork out of your trip and will enable you to enjoy yourself fully.

 Below you’ll find 16 essential travel tips that will help you plan, save money, and get the most out of your well-deserved time off.

 Travel Tips: Planning Your Vacation

 Here are a few simple trip planning tips to consider before you pack up and go.

 #1 Check Travel Advisories

 In today’s travel climate, checking travel restrictions and advisories is essential if you’re vacationing abroad.
 Search the U.S. Department of State’s travel advisories web page for the most accurate and up-to-date information.
 You can find info on the country’s safety, vaccination requirements, entry/exit regulations, mask mandates, laws, and travel safety tips.

 Travel insurance isn’t required, but it could be well worth it if you spend your hard-earned money on a trip.
 You’ll not only have protection for medical emergencies but also coverage for lost or stolen items, trip cancellations, and damaged electronics.
 Travel insurance coverage options vary depending on your needs and typically makeup just a fraction of your total budget.

 Although using a credit card during vacation is usually the safest payment option, thieves are still quite sneaky.
 Alerting your credit card companies when and where you’ll be traveling is a great way to avoid potential fraud.
 Most credit card companies make this task as easy as logging into your account and inputting your travel information.

 #4 Prepare Your Home for Vacation